nickbalan/pokedex-app/README.md

 ## Objective
 To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables viewing data points in detail.

+## Context
+Enter the world of JavaScript functional programming by building a simple client-side application that fetches data from an external API.

+## Project Owner and Acknowledgement
+CareerFoundry

 ## My Role
 - Full-Stack Web Developer